Donglai, Zhangjiagang City, Jiangsu,China 215600

 Precision Rolling Mill Solutions

-Modern precision rolling mill systems integrate multiple advanced engineering technologies to overcome the challenges of heavy-gauge CTC, busbar, and rectangular conductor production.
+Precision rolling mill systems integrate multiple advanced engineering technologies to overcome the challenges of heavy-gauge CTC, busbar, and rectangular conductor production.
 High-rigidity rolling stand designs are used to minimize elastic deformation under extreme rolling loads, ensuring stable dimensional accuracy even during continuous high-force operation.
 In combination with crown-controlled roll technology, the system actively compensates for natural roll bending and pressure distribution imbalance, allowing consistent thickness control across wide conductor surfaces.
 At the same time, intelligent hydraulic gap adjustment systems continuously optimize roll spacing based on real-time rolling force variations, material behavior changes, and thermal expansion effects, ensuring stable process conditions throughout production.
 To further enhance accuracy and quality consistency, modern production lines are equipped with online measurement systems such as laser thickness gauges, flatness monitoring devices, width inspection sensors, and surface defect detection cameras.
 These technologies work together in a closed-loop control environment, enabling real-time feedback and correction to maintain strict tolerances, improve surface quality, and ensure long-term production stability.

 Typical Production Targets